 Arguably the easiest way to understand consistency is to think about transactions against the database as single, atomic and non-changeable actions.
 In a distributed database, this means at its simplest, that any time a user reads a record from that database which was recently written to by any user, that user is reading the record that was most recently written atomic object, and not one written previous to the time at which the query is taking place.

-Availability, when discussing CAP theorem, has specific implications as well.
+Availability has specific implications as well.
 In a fully available system, a client connected to the database will always receive a valid request from the database system, regardless of whether some of the nodes of the system are unavailable, for any reason.
 A valid request means one with consistent, non-stale data, and one free of exceptions or errors.

-In CAP theorem, it’s important to remember that we’re talking the “verb” partition, in other words, we are talking about separating a set of data.
+It's important to remember that we’re talking the “verb” partition, in other words, we are talking about separating a set of data.
 In this case, it refers to a database engine being tolerant of having a data set split between multiple nodes in a cluster, even if those nodes lose network connectivity to one another.
 In heavily distributed database systems, it’s often necessary to split data across multiple nodes to achieve better horizontal scale, a process known as “sharding” or “horizontal partitioning.”

 Consider a database with two clients and two nodes, where a single set of data is horizontally partitioned or sharded across those two nodes, and where either client can fail over to either node.